Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Yeah.

-Did you add the like a Christmas tree bit or did that come?
+Did you add the, like, like a Christmas tree bit?

 No, that's from an article.